 We provide members industrial advice and industrial support which is not legal advice.
 Like all unions, the level of advice and support will be determined by the Union.

 RAFFWU BARGAINS FOR MEMBERS

 RAFFWU bargains for its members that appoint us as their bargaining representative.
-In July 2017, we were heavily involved in negotiations with Coles and we will be involved in other negotiations where members appoint us as their bargaining representative.
+In 2017 we are heavily involved in negotiations with Coles and we will be involved in other negotiations where members appoint us as their bargaining representative.

 All the rights afforded bargaining representatives are able to be pursued by RAFFWU including:

 - Participating in negotiating meetings;